 On his small income Cromwell supported both his wife and his ever expanding family (Oliver and Elizabeth had nine children in all, although only six survived into adulthood).
 As the only surviving son himself, Cromwell was also tasked with supporting his widowed mother, who outlived her husband by a further 37 years.

-Cromwell relocated to the Cambridge town of St Ives in 1631 and then to Ely in 1636 following the inheritance of property from his maternal uncle.
+Cromwell relocated to the Cambridgeshire town of St Ives in 1631 and then to Ely in 1636 following the inheritance of property from his maternal uncle.
 The rise in status which the inheritance provided, along with a commitment to the puritan way of life as a result of Cromwell’s self declared ‘spiritual awakening’ in the 1630s, arrived during a time of extreme political and religious unrest in England.
 However, whilst Cromwell became an MP for Cambridge he was not significantly involved in national politics until the 1640s.

 Military and Political Leader